For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 During the Middle Ages, women did not care about their physical appearance because, according to the ideals of Christianity, the female should only focus on the salvation of her soul instead of the frivolity that fashion represented.

-With the passage of time, flirting returned to its peak with the influence of Muslim culture, since they did give real importance to their personal appearance.
+With the passage of time, flirting returned to its peak with the influence of Muslim culture since they did give real importance to their personal appearance.

-They also kept perfumed with very fine aromas, took care of their nails and adorned their hands with different kinds of jewelry.
+They also kept perfumed with very fine aromas, took care of their nails and adorned their hands with different kinds of jewellery.
 In the same way, several sessions of relaxing massages were carried out for the care of their skin.
 This is how beauty once again took on the importance it deserved during that time.

 Not so white faces for rebirth